noslav/dimple_project/README.md

 > add some interactivity to the images and also make the stacked bars more intutive.

+#### #4

+> Add comments to the code to make it understandable on a revisit.

+#### #5

+> Visualization 1 is  slightly hard to understand.
+Please include a distrbution of actual sex ratio and then the survivor one separated from it.

+####  #6

+> visualization 3 change, the number of passengers to passenger percentage and stacked bar with live/dead populations in the same bar.

+#### #7

+> Include choices about design and why I made them.

 ### Post Feedback: (for index.html)
 Certain changes are made: